Frequently Asked Questions

 Q: Will Biologic Hemp Flower show up on a drug test?

 A: Although our hemp flower will not get you high, it does contain detectable levels of THC.
 We strongly recommend that anyone who may be subject to drug testing avoid using any product that contains any amount of THC.
-Instead, use only pure CBD isolate products that are THC-free, such as Biologic Hemp Capsules.
+Instead, use only pure CBD isolate products that are THC-free, such as our capsules.

 Q: Does Biologic Hemp Flower contain CBD?